devops-assig/assignments/README.md

 ## Terraform

-1. write a terraform file which creates ec2 machine installed with docker, also authenticate with docker creds and once thats done copy deamon.json which will be present at ~/.docker to local mcahine where we are running terraform files
+1. write a terraform file which creates ec2 machine installed with docker, also authenticate with docker creds and once thats done. copy deamon.json which will be present at ~/.docker to local mcahine where we are running terraform files

 ## AWS